simongr1/FlyingWingAutoSolve/README.md

 ### 2.1 FreeCAD

 Download a **1.0.x** conda py311 AppImage from the [FreeCAD releases](https://github.com/FreeCAD/FreeCAD/releases) (a 1.0.0 RC is fine once the addons are pinned per §2.2).
 Avoid **1.1** — its stricter link-scope enforcement breaks the wing-body boolean fusion (see §1 and §7).
+We used 1.0.0 RC4.

 ```bash
 chmod +x FreeCAD_<version>-conda-Linux-x86_64-py311.AppImage